Eastern Zhejiang province preserves a tradition of weddings with a “ten li honor guard”

-Traditinally, the chair was hand-carved from wood without the use of any nails, and extravagantly with scenes from mythical stories that impart blessings on the new couple.
-On frequently used carving shows the “Delivery from Qilin (麒麟送子),” which depicts the birth of Confucius, who was supposedly delivered by the mythical Qilin, emphasizing the desire for the marriage to bear children.
-Scenes from classical love stories, such as Romance of the West Chamber (《西厢记》) are also found.
+Traditionally, the chair was hand-carved from wood without the use of any nails, and extravagantly with scenes from mythical stories that impart blessings on the new couple.
+On frequently used carving shows the “delivery from Qilin (麒麟送子),” which depicts the birth of Confucius, who was supposedly delivered by the mythical Qilin, emphasizing the desire for the marriage to bear children.
+Scenes from classical love stories, such as Romance of the West Chamber (《西厢记》), are also found.

 During the wedding ceremony the bride would wear an embroidered cape and coronet decorated with phoenixes.
 The woman could wear these clothes only twice in her lifetime: for her wedding, and during her funeral.
 Typically, only nobles and their families could afford such flamboyant clothing and elaborate decorations in the past, and they were used to signal a family’s social status.
 The bride of a lower ranking official would wear a cape decorated only with flowers; women marrying middle-ranking officials had capes sewn with mandarin ducks and the Asian paradise flycatcher bird; and the bridal capes of those marrying high-ranking officials families featured peacock and pheasant designs.

 Today, the skyrocketing price of marriage, as well as austerity measures from the government, have rather toned down some of the more ostentatious weddings in China—and they’re strictly off-limits for public servants especially.
 Processions of limousines and luxury vehicles have become the preferred “honor guard” of many young couples, as opposed to carved sedans.